fiberdyne/meta-fiberdyne/README.md

 #### System Audio Info
 -------------------------------------------------------------------------------------------
-ALSA has been used to define three audio sinks that supports simultaneous playback within multiple processes.
+ALSA has been used to define three audio subdevices that supports simultaneous playback within multiple processes.
+The streams are mixed inside the ADSP core.

 The underlying ALSA driver supports 48000 KHz sample rate only.

-1. `sinkStereo`     Dual channel 32-bit input that emulates any stereo audio (i.e :- music)
+1. Subdevice 0 :     Dual channel 16-bit input
-2. `sinkTel`        Single channel 32-bit input for telephone audio
+2. Subdevice 1 :     Single channel 16-bit input
-3. `sinkPdc`        Single channel 32-bit input for navigation audio and other mono audio sources
+3. Subdevice 2 :     Single channel 16-bit input

-The test application fd-dsp-test uses the standard ALSA tool, aplay, to play stereo audio using sinkStereo.
+The test application fd-dsp-test uses the standard ALSA tool, aplay, to play stereo audio using subdevice 0.
-The other sinks can be tested via the same commands used in the test script.
+The other subdevices can be tested via the same commands used in the test script.

+Furthermore 'xf_audioplayer' application can be used as a reference to play PCM, AAC (ADTS only) and MP3 streams to subdevice 0.
+Note that the all streams are 48000KHz and no smaple rate conversion is provided.